For Supervisors of Research Employees

 - An in-house system may be available for time recording (ask your Department Manager or Financial Assistant); or use the time recording tool created by HR RPT.

-- A calculator is available to help determine vacation time for employment durations of less than one year, and any required vacation payouts.
+- A vacation estimator is available to help determine vacation time for employment durations of less than one year, and any required vacation payouts.

 Any hours worked over 8 in one day or 40 in one week are subject to overtime rates.